 The table below include information about fair value measurements of the hotel property (classified within property, plant and equipment) using significant unobservable inputs (Level 3).
-Following an independent valuation, the fair value of the hotel property has remained the same in 2022, while in 2021 a reversal of €5 million impairment was accounted for in the Statement of Comprehensive Income.
+Following an independent valuation this year, the fair value of the hotel property has recorded a fair value decrease of €3.0 million, while in the year 2023, the fair value decrease was of €4.5 million.